-Has the dry winter air been damaging your dog’s skin and coat?
+Has the dry winter air been damaging your dog's skin and coat?
 In this article we will explore the answers to these questions and more.
 Can dogs get dry skin?
 How do I help my dog's dry skin?
-Our harsh Canadian winters can do a number on your dog’s skin and coat - they can experience itchy skin, hot spots, and dandruff.
+Our harsh Canadian winters can do a number on your dog's skin and coat - they can experience itchiness, hot spots, and dandruff.

 Winter weather can bring drier air, and the effects of these cold spells can cause multiple skin and coat issues in your pets.
-Protect your dog’s dry skin this winter with some simple skin and coat tips.
+Protect your dog's sensitive skin this winter with some simple skin and coat tips.

 How do I treat my dog's itchy, flaky dry skin in the winter?
 Luckily, we have many tips to help you treat your fur babies.